Toba Tek Singh District: Demography

-Toba Tek Singh is located in central Punjab and occupies 3252 square kilometers and is made up of large areas of lowlands that flood frequently during the rainy season; the floods originate from the Ravi River that runs along the southern and southeastern borders.
-During the British Raj, Toba Tek Singh had a small Sikh population, much of which migrated to India after the partition in 1947, while many Muslim refugees from modern-day India settled in the Toba Tek Singh District.
+Toba Tek Singh is located in center of Punjab and occupies 3252 square kilometers and is made up of large areas of lowlands that flood frequently during the rainy season; the floods originate from the Ravi River that runs along the southern and southeastern borders.
+During the British Raj, Toba Tek Singh had a sizeable Hindu and Sikh population, much of which migrated to India after the partition in 1947, while many Muslim refugees from present-day India settled in the Toba Tek Singh District.

-At the time of the 2017 census the district had a population of 2,191,495, of which 1,100,365 were males and 1,090,879 females.
-Rural population is 1,749,524 while the urban population is 441,971.
-The literacy rate was 67.32%.
-Muslims were the predominant religious community with 96.83% of the population while Christians were 3.05% of the population.
+Population

+As of the 2023 census, Toba Tek Singh district has 393,896 households and a population of 2,524,044.
+The district has a sex ratio of 105.49 males to 100 females and a literacy rate of 71.38%: 76.37% for males and 66.13% for females.
+621,491 (24.62% of the surveyed population) are under 10 years of age.
+563,525 (22.33%) live in urban areas.

+Religion

+Language

-At the time of the 2017 census, 97.86% of the population spoke Punjabi and 1.03% Urdu as their first language.
+At the time of the 2023 census, 96.20% of the population spoke Punjabi and 2.48% Urdu as their first language.

-Toba Tek Singh People
+Economy

 As per University of Agriculture, Faisalabad research, after Karachi, Toba Tek Singh is the second hub of poultry products in Pakistan.
 Farmers grow orange (kinoo) gardens and have a major role in the export of oranges from Pakistan.
 Many Toba people are overseas Pakistanis and these make a major contribution to the Pakistani economy.